 Option 3 - Configure your mobile device's email client

-This option requires the most setup - you will need to enter UMD-specific information on your device and set a mobile password.
+If there is no automatic setup, you may need to enter UMD-specific information on your device and set a mobile password.

-- Use this information to configure your mobile device:
+- Then, use this information to configure your mobile device:

 - Username: Enter your full UMD e-mail address (email@example.com).